facebook/react-native-website/cnwebsite/versioned_docs/version-0.62/systrace.md

 static beginEvent(profileName?, args?)
 ```

-beginEvent/endEvent for starting and then ending a profile within the same call stack frame
+beginEvent/endEvent for starting and then ending a profile within the same call stack frame.

 ---